squeaky-pl/pystacia/doc/source/image.rst

 Discrete Fourier transform
 --------------------------

-:meth:`tinyimg.image.Image.dft` performs Discrete Fourier transform on an input image.
+:meth:`pystacia.image.Image.dft` performs Discrete Fourier transform on an input image.
 It returns a pair of images representing magnitude and phase components or real and imaginary part.
 These have many interesting applications.
 See http://www.imagemagick.org/Usage/fourier.